With the new 'Mt Rainier' edition, your edits build fluidly in the background. This is the fastest World Machine yet.

 It's time to move beyond height and slope based texture distribution.

-Weight maps (also known as splat-maps) are a set of one or more RGBA bitmaps whose channels act as normalized weights controlling the painting of textures at any given location in the world.
+Texture weightmaps (also known as splat-maps) are a set of one or more RGBA bitmaps whose channels act as weights controlling the distribute of materials at any given location in the world.